Dipendra Prasad

 Dipendra Prasad (born 1960) is an Indian mathematician.
-He is a professor of mathematics at the Indian Institute of Technology Bombay.
+He is an Emeritus Fellow of mathematics at the Indian Institute of Technology Bombay.
 He is a number theorist known for his work in the areas of automorphic representations and the Gan–Gross–Prasad conjecture.
-He is currently the president of Commission for Developing Countries (CDC) of International Mathematics Union (2018–2022) and of Indian Math Society (2021–2022).
+He was the president of Commission for Developing Countries (CDC) of International Mathematical Union (2018–2022) and of Indian Math Society (2021–2022).

 Two of his siblings, Gopal Prasad and Shrawan Kumar, are also mathematicians.

 Education

 Prasad obtained his bachelor's degree from the St. Xavier's College, Mumbai in 1978 before moving to the Indian Institute of Technology Kanpur for a Masters which he completed in 1980.
 From 1980–1985, Prasad worked as a research scholar at the Tata Institute of Fundamental Research, Mumbai (TIFR Mumbai).
 He then completed his PhD under the supervision of Benedict Gross at Harvard, in 1989.

 Career

 From 1989–1997, Prasad was a research assistant, fellow, and then reader at TIFR Mumbai.
 From 1992–1993, Prasad was a member of the Institute for Advanced Study.
 From 1994–2004, Prasad was an associate professor and then full professor at the Harish-Chandra Research Institute in Allahabad.
 From 2004 until 2019, Prasad was a professor at TIFR Mumbai.
 In 2019, Prasad moved to the Indian Institute of Technology Bombay.